doc4d/4d-web-studio/docs/datasources.md

 #### From a Remote datasource

 Click the "+" icon:
-* next to an entity selection to create an entity
+* next to an entity selection to create an entity (current element of the entity selection)
 * next to an entity's relation to create an entity selection or an entity

 #### From a Text component